-A common data mining task on networks is community detection, which seeks an unsupervised decomposition of a network into structural groups based on statistical regularities in the network's connectivity.
-Although many methods now exist, the recently proved No Free Lunch theorem for community detection implies that each makes some kind of tradeoff, and no algorithm can be optimal on all inputs.
-Thus, different algorithms will over- or under-fit on different inputs, finding more, fewer, or just different communities than is optimal, and evaluation methods that use a metadata partition as a ``ground truth'' will produce misleading conclusions about general accuracy.
-As a result, little is known about how over- and under-fitting varies by algorithm and input.
-Here, we present a broad evaluation of over- and under-fitting in community detection, comparing the behavior of 16 state-of-the-art community detection algorithms on a novel and structurally diverse corpus of 406 real-world networks.
-We find that (i)~algorithms vary widely both in the number of communities they find and in their corresponding composition, given the same input, (ii)~algorithms can be clustered into distinct high-level groups based on similarities of their outputs on real-world networks, and (iii) these differences induce wide variation in accuracy on link prediction and link description tasks.
-We then introduce a new diagnostic for evaluating overfitting and underfitting in practice, and use it to roughly divide community detection methods into general and specialized learning algorithms.
-Across methods and inputs, Bayesian techniques based on the stochastic block model and a minimum description length approach to regularization represent the best general learning approach, but can be outperformed under specific circumstances.
-These results introduce both a theoretically principled approach to evaluate over- and under-fitting in models of network community structure and a realistic benchmark by which new methods may be evaluated and compared.
+A common graph mining task is community detection, which seeks an unsupervised decomposition of a network into groups based on statistical regularities in network connectivity.
+Although many such algorithms exist, community detection's No Free Lunch theorem implies that no algorithm can be optimal across all inputs.
+However, little is known in practice about how different algorithms over or underfit to real networks, or how to reliably assess such behavior across algorithms.
+Here, we present a broad investigation of over and underfitting across 16 state-of-the-art community detection algorithms applied to a novel benchmark corpus of 572 structurally diverse real-world networks.
+We find that (i) algorithms vary widely in the number and composition of communities they find, given the same input; (ii) algorithms can be clustered into distinct high-level groups based on similarities of their outputs on real-world networks; (iii) algorithmic differences induce wide variation in accuracy on link-based learning tasks; and, (iv) no algorithm is always the best at such tasks across all inputs.
+Finally, we quantify each algorithm's overall tendency to over or underfit to network data using a theoretically principled diagnostic, and discuss the implications for future advances in community detection.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{